Tutorial Gateway

 }

+This C Armstrong Number program allows users to enter any positive integer.
+Next, assign it to a variable.
 Next, We assign the original value to the Temp variable.
-It will help us to preserve our original value and then do all the manipulation on the Temp variable.
+It will help us to preserve our actual value and then do all the manipulation on the Temp variable.

-Below While loop will make sure that the given number is greater than 0, and the statements inside the while loop will split the numbers and counts the number of individual digits inside the given number.
+The While loop will ensure that the given value is greater than 0.
+The statements inside the while loop will split the value and count the total individual digits inside the given value.

-If you don’t understand this program logic, Please refer C Program to Count Number Of Digits in a Number article.
+If you don’t understand this program logic, Please refer to the C Program to Count Number Of Digits article.

-Second While Loop will make sure that, the given number is greater than 0.
-Let us see the working principle of this C Programming while loop in iteration wise
+Second While Loop will ensure that the given integer is greater than 0.
+Let us see the working principle of this C Programming while loop in iteration wise.

 Temp = Number